+The last F-14 combat mission was completed 08 February 2006, when a pair of Tomcats landed aboard the USS Theodore Roosevelt after one dropped a bomb in Iraq.
 By early 2006 only 22 F-14 Tomcats remained in service, aboard the USS Theodore Roosevelt.
-These last two F-14 squadrons returned from theis last deployment on 10 March 2006.
+The last two F-14 squadrons returned from theis last deployment on 10 March 2006.
 VF-213 Blacklions transition to the F/A-18E/F Super Hornet in April 2006, and the VF-31 Tomcatters give up their Tomcats in September 2006.

-Besides the United States, Iran is the only other country that deploys the F-14 Tomcat, and sales of military equipment to Iran is prohibited.
-By the end of 2006, Iran will be the only country operating the F-14.
-US Customs have made multiple arrests in conspiracies to transship military parts to Iran.
+Besides the United States, Iran was the only other country that deploys the F-14 Tomcat, and sales of military equipment to Iran was prohibited.
+By the end of 2006, Iran was the only country operating the F-14.
+US Customs made multiple arrests in conspiracies to transship military parts to Iran.
 One seuzure in 2001 involved 16 pallets containing military aircraft parts, missile parts, and other military items, including a crate containing an entire canopy to an F-14 Tomcat Fighter.

 In a war against the Soviet Union, carrier battle groups - together with U.S. attack submarines - would be the vanguard of the so-called forward offensive strategy.
 Under this strategy, naval forces would attempt to gain control in the northern Norwegian Sea and might attempt to strike Soviet forces based on or near the Kola peninsula north of Norway.
 Carriers might also assist Marine forces in the mission of defending northern Norway from Soviet attack.
 The Navy intended such a strategy to force the Soviet Union either to withhold forces that might otherwise be used to attack sea lines of communication (where convoys resupplying friendly forces would transit) or to assist in the central European battle in order to attack Norway, defend the Soviet homeland, and protect Soviet ballistic missile submarines (SSBNs) that carry strategic nuclear missiles.
 Soviet naval doctrine stated that protecting the SSBNs is the Soviet Navy's most important task.
 U.S. naval forces would also pursue a forward strategy in the area of the Kamchatka peninsula in the northern Pacific and in Vladivostok in the Sea of Japan, the other location for Soviet SSBNs.